morrisonGithinji/morris-Instagram/README.md

 ## Description
-Instaclone is a web application similar to instagram in which on ecan post photos for their followers to view like and share.
+Morrisinsta is a web application similar to instagram in which on ecan post photos for their followers to view like and share.
 ## Installation

 ## Technology used